-And what do we do when we get that sick at IttyBiz HQ?
+And what do we do when we get that sick?

-We read blogs, because books require too much commitment and even Hay Day requires the moving of one’s hands.
+We read blogs, because books require too much commitment.
+Even playing Hay Day on one's phone requires the moving of one’s hands.

-Over the last several days I have been reading a lot of new blogs, and I have noticed an upsetting trend.
+Over the last several days I have been reading a lot of new blogs.
+I have noticed an upsetting trend.

 People start a blog.
 And then they… stop.

-It still kind of sucks, though, so let’s talk about what we can do to fix it.
+Let’s talk about what we can do to fix this.

-If you feel you cannot commit to blogging, please do not blog.
+If you feel you cannot commit to blogging, you have other options.

-Whenever we do a class on content, we always get questions on what to do if you hate blogging, suck at blogging, or can’t commit to blogging.
+Whenever we do a class on content, we always get these questions.
+What to do if you hate blogging, suck at blogging, or can’t commit to blogging.

 THE PEOPLE IN CHARGE SAY I NEED A BLOG OH GOD WHAT SHOULD I DO?!?!

 Fair point.
-Except the people in charge didn’t say you need a blog.
+Except the people in charge didn't say you need a blog.
 They said you need content.
-Most ittybiz owners choose a blog for their content, but it is not required.
+Most people choose a blog for their content, but it is not required.

 (If anybody says you need a blog, please remove them from your feed reader.
 Or throw eggs at them.
 Either is good.)

-If you’ve got reasons to be squeamish about blogging, here are three options that are not blogs:
+If you are squeamish about blogging, here are three options that are not blogs: